Images

 With all the other options facing family car buyers in the modern marketplace, the compact estate car is sometimes overlooked.
 Admittedly, it's not the most exciting option next to the plethora of tough-looking compact SUVs and MPVs with their elaborate seating arrangements but it is reassuringly simple in what it offers and surprisingly practical too.

-Vauxhall's revitalised Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this latest eighth generation form with its extra efficiency, greater connectivity and sharper looks.
+Vauxhall's revitalised eighth generation Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this improved form with its sharper looks and more supportive seats.
 If you're in the market for a car of this kind, it should be on your shopping list.

 + More